sysartifacts/sysartifacts.github.io/chair-guide.md

 ## Finalize evaluation decisions

+Assign each submission a decision and edit HotCRP settings to make them public.

 Besides having final decisions for each badge, what to do here heavily depends on what the publications chair asked from you.